Creating a Development and Testing Process for Google Tag Manager

 5. Agree changes and the environment:

 Now that you have your tag plan you are in a better position to consider how to implement agreed changes to your GTM set up and the environment it can be tested in.
-Once you have agreed a planned change you should add a description and other relevant details of any new tags to the GTM tag plan.
+Once you have agreed a planned change, you can add a description and other relevant details to your Google Tag Manager tag plan.

 You will also need to decide which environment to test the changes in.
 If the changes relate to a secure section of the website, such as the payment gateway, you will need access to a pre-production environment.
 This can be problematic if the environment is not closely aligned to the live environment.
 Often this means using UAT rather than DEV or SIT, but find out what you can get access to and if there are any differences between live and the environment you are testing in.